wonghang/h5browser/README.md

         0.8713187 ,  0.92691676,  0.96729486,  0.99179001,  1.        ])
 ```

-To delete a data, use `rm` like Unix shell
+To delete a data, use `rm` like Unix shell:

 ```
 /new_group# rm X